jump-dev/JuMP.jl/docs/src/manual/solutions.md

 ```

 To analyze the sensitivity of the problem we could check the allowed
-perturbation ranges of, e.g., the cost coefficients and the right-hand side
+perturbation ranges of, for example, the cost coefficients and the right-hand side
 coefficient of the constraint `c1` as follows:

 ```jldoctest solutions_sensitivity